-Smart Energy GB and the EFL Trust
+Smart Energy GB and EFL in the Community

 Smart meters are the next generation of gas and electricity meters.